Nasimhrr/Nasim-ripo/README.md

     return

 if not args.src:
-    parser.error("Provide a source folder or use --undo.")
+    parser.error("Provide a source folder or use --.")

 src_root = Path(args.src).expanduser().resolve()
 if not src_root.exists() or not src_root.is_dir():